novillo-cs/apcsa/content/homework/02_hw_summer_assignment.md

 ## GitHub

-1. Set up Git on your home computer and practice using Git commands.
+1. Set up Git and SSH keys on your home computer and practice using Git commands.
 If you have any questions, post them on Piazza, and I encourage everyone to help your peers by answering those questions.